jakoblb/MMM-Todoist/README.md

 			maximumEntries: 60,
 			updateInterval: 10*60*1000, // Update every 10 minutes
 			fade: false,
-			// projects and/or labels is mandatory:
+			// projects and/or labels is mandatory, see configuration options for more details:
 			projects: [ 166564794 ],
 			labels: [ "MagicMirror", "Important" ] // Tasks for any projects with these labels will be shown.
       }